How Long Do Tanning Lotions Last?

 Store At Room Temperature

-It is so important to keep the tanning lotion at room temperature.
-It needs to be stored out of direct sunlight, and in a cool, dim area.
-A bathroom cupboard is ideal for this, as long as it is away from a heat source and moisture.
+It is crucial to store the tanning lotion at room temperature.
+It should be stored out of direct sunlight and in a cool, dark area.

 Keep It Sealed